New Documentary Claims a British Soldier Got Away with Mass Murder in Northern Ireland

 The Catholic victims of the mass shooting were enjoying one of the greatest moments in Irish sporting history—a 1-0 World Cup win over Italy—when members of a Loyalist paramilitary group walked into a pub in the quiet village of Loughinisland and unleashed a hail of bullets toward their unguarded backs.

 The man suspected of pulling the trigger was named simply as “Person A” in an official inquiry published last year.
-The report said he was also suspected of carrying out several other murders including at least one while he was a serving member of a British Army regiment that was tasked with protecting Northern Irish civilians from terrorists like him.
+The report said he was also suspected of carrying out several other murders, including at least one while he was a serving member of a British Army regiment that was tasked with protecting Northern Irish civilians from terrorists like him.

-Gibney names the likely suspect as Ronnie Hawthorn, who now runs a contract cleaning business with his wife and continues to live close to the village which was devastated by the massacre.
+Gibney names the likely suspect as Ronnie Hawthorn, who now runs a contract cleaning business with his wife and continues to live close to the village that was devastated by the massacre.

-Clare Rogan, whose husband Adrian was shot in the back during the attack, was at the London Film Festival premiere of the documentary, No Stone Unturned.
+Clare Rogan, whose husband, Adrian, was shot in the back during the attack, was at the London Film Festival premiere of the documentary, No Stone Unturned.
 She told The Daily Beast that it was a great relief to finally have her husband’s alleged killer exposed.
-She said she is confident that the film would offer renewed hope to the survivors and victims of other terrorist atrocities that have been left unsolved by authorities.
+She said she is confident the film would offer renewed hope to the survivors and victims of other terrorist atrocities that have been left unsolved by authorities.

 “It makes us feel so much better that it is out in the open, and it lets the other families know it can be done,” she said.
 “I don’t have any feelings about the gunman.
-It’s the cover-up that makes me angry—the deceit, what they allowed to happen.”
+It’s the coverup that makes me angry—the deceit, what they allowed to happen.”

 The families initially put their faith in the police to solve the murder and did not speak out to demand justice until almost a decade after the cowardly shooting.
 The name of the documentary derives from Rogan’s memory of the police officers who promised to find out who had murdered the father of her children.
 In an interview in the movie, she says: “I’ll never forget their words: ‘We will leave no stone unturned.’
 Those words never left me because I don’t think they ever lifted a stone.”

 A solicitor acting for the families appeared on screen to say that from his very first consultation it was obvious something was very wrong with this investigation.
 The cops had ditched the getaway car, which had been sold to the killers by a police informant; there was no examination of the field where the vehicle was found; the DNA evidence was mishandled; the suspects were tipped off before they were arrested; their interviews were not properly conducted; and the notes from them were lost.
-One accomplice confessed to the crime in a letter to the police, and yet still no charges were ever laid.
+One accomplice confessed to the crime in a letter to the police, and yet still no charges were ever issued.

 The film even suggests that officials had been tipped off before the massacre took place.